harshl199/Power-BI/Airbnb Dashboard/README.md

 3. The most available listings are found in the **Central Business District**.
 4. **Entire Rental Units** make up the largest portion of listings at **40.77%**.

----

-## License

-This project is for educational and portfolio use only.